 Modern German history is often seen as a tension between the land of the "poets and thinkers" (Dichter und Denker) and the "land of the murderers and executioners" (Mörder und Henker).
 In this class, we will use the perspectives of gender, race and class to explore and illuminate the main themes and topics in modern German history, beginning with the Enlightenment and the French Revolution, up to reunification and European Union membership in the present.
 German language is not required.
 One unit of history, English or modern languages is recommended.
 This counts toward the modern and women and gender requirements for the major and the modern requirement for minor.
 No prerequisite.
 Offered every two or three years.

 One hundred years ago, the European powers went to war over dynastic honor after the heir to the Habsburg throne was assassinated in Sarajevo.
 Four years later, all the European empires had fallen to revolution and defeat and Europe was transformed.
 The war inspired not only socialist revolutions but also revolutions in technology, art and daily life.
 We will look at the experience of soldiers fighting and new technologies of warfare; civilian suffering, hunger and political radicalization; modernist art and music, and postwar experiments in urban architecture; women's emancipation; and political violence and ethnic cleansing.
 This upper-level seminar will examine the war, its causes, course and consequences, with a special emphasis on historiography, the way the war was interpreted at the time and over the century since.
 Students will work with a variety of primary sources and conduct their own research project over the course of the semester.
 The course is intended for advanced history students, but students from other disciplines with an interest in the time period are welcome.
-Students without a Modern Europe or an equivalent history course should contact the professor about their preparedness.
+Students without a modern Europe or an equivalent history course should contact the professor about their preparedness.
 This counts toward the modern requirement for the major and minor.
 Offered every three years.

 This course will examine the explosion of creativity and radicalism in late Habsburg society, focusing on the capital city Vienna.
 In the years before and after 1900, Vienna was a vibrant city, home to many of the most important creators of early 20th-century modern culture, among them not only Freud but also such figures as Gustav Klimt, Egon Schiele, Otto Wagner, Karl Kraus, Arthur Schnitzler, Hugo von Hofmannsthal, Robert Musil, Theodor Herzl, Otto Bauer, Karl Lueger, Gustav Mahler and Arnold Schoenberg, to name only a few.
 Taking the multilingual, multireligious, multiethnic Habsburg monarchy as our base, we will follow developments in the fields of psychology, medicine, literature, architecture, art and music, putting them into the context of important political and social movements like socialism, nationalism, anti-Semitism and liberalism.
 This seminar is designed for junior and senior history majors with a background in European history.
 However, non-majors with knowledge of or interest in music, art history or German literature are strongly encouraged to join.
 This counts toward the modern requirement for the major and minor.

 This seminar introduces students to the German National Socialist regime, to major historical debates in the field, and to methods of historical research and writing.
 We begin with the rise of the NS party and the problems of the Weimar Republic in the late 1920s and end with the defeat of Germany and its military occupation after May 1945, looking at major questions including anti-Semitism, Nazi party support, collaboration, terror, and the role of gender, class and sexuality.
 The course uses the perspective of daily life to look at the history of Nazi Germany and the Holocaust through sources from below, and the work of historians who use these sources.
 Students will become familiar with the major events of the period and will explore many historical debates in depth in the seminar.
 They will also explore a topic of their own choosing through progressive assignments, developing their skills in research and analysis.
 Prior coursework in European history is strongly recommended.
 This counts toward the modern requirement for the major and minor.
-No prerequisite.
+Prerequisite: sophomore standing.

 This course will look at the history of the Soviet Union and the post-1945 German and Eastern European socialist states with a concentration on films made in these countries, as well as films made elsewhere or later about life under state socialism.
 We will focus on a few key eras and topics, such as World War II films, Stalinism/socialist realism, the Thaw, the position of women in socialist society and generational conflict.
 Students will be required to attend a weekly film screening as well as participate in class discussion.
 During the semester, each student may pick a topic for an in-depth research project.
 Previous coursework in European history recommended.
 This counts toward the modern requirement for the major and minor.
 No prerequisite.